myConsciousness/atproto.dart/website/docs/lexicons/app/bsky/actor/getPreferences.md

 ## #main

-Get private preferences attached to the account.
+Get private preferences attached to the current account.
+Expected use is synchronization between multiple devices, and import/export during account migration.
+Requires auth.

 ### Output